 When to Visit Wine Country

 The grape harvest takes place between August and November, creating an exciting atmosphere throughout the region.
 In addition, the stunning fall colors are truly a sight to behold.
-This is the peak tourist season in Napa Valley, so if you’d prefer to visit during a quieter time of the year, try March, April or May.
+This is the peak tourist season in Napa Valley, so if you’d prefer to visit during a quieter time of the year, try March, April, or May.
 The spring weather is pleasant, and the blossoming landscape is picturesque.
 Read on below to find out more about what each season is like in the Valley.

 Visiting California Wineries